Iron Deficiency Anemia - Medical Condition

 Both of these goals should be addressed at the same time, and treatment can start before the exact cause of the iron deficiency anemia is known.

 Iron deficiency anemia often can’t be treated by diet alone.
 In many cases, it wouldn’t be possible for a person to eat enough iron-rich food in order to get the amount of iron needed.
 To help with bringing the iron levels back to normal, oral iron supplements are often prescribed.
-Injections are only necessary in severe cases, or when oral supplementation is not suitable for the underlying problem (such as malabsorption that often occurs after bariatric or gastric bypass procedures).
+Injections are only necessary in severe cases, or when oral supplementation is not suitable for the underlying problem (e.g., as a result of poor absorption that often occurs after bariatric or gastric bypass procedures).
 It’s still important, of course, for those on iron supplements to eat a proper, well-balanced diet.

 Although expensive forms of iron supplements are available, iron replacement therapy generally doesn’t cost more than a few dollars a month.
+Generally, the body cannot absorb more than 25 mg of elemental iron, so taking more than that will only increase the risk of side effects.
 Even though enteric-coated or prolonged-release iron supplements are available, iron pills shouldn’t be enteric-coated or taken with meals or antacids, as this can reduce the amount of iron absorbed.
-Take iron pills between meals, and do not take them with milk, calcium, tea, or coffee, as this may also decrease absorption.
+Take iron pills between meals, and do not take them with milk, calcium, tea, offee, or some medications (such as tetracycline), as this may also decrease absorption.
 Taking them with vitamin C can help absorption, but check with your doctor before trying this.

 All good oral iron preparations will cause stools to appear black.
 This is normal and doesn’t mean there’s blood loss.
 Although it’s rare for iron supplements to cause problems, a few people may get abdominal discomfort, constipation, or loose stools from taking oral iron medications.
 Those whose symptoms continue may have to switch to a different form of iron (e.g., from ferrous sulfate to ferrous fumarate), reduce the dose of iron, or reduce the number of pills they take for a few days.